 4: Strategic CRM

-Strategic CRM is, the lesser known of CRM, is best suited to an e-commerce business with the goal of learning how to sell and interact with their customer.
+Strategic CRM, the lesser-known of CRM, is best suited to an e-commerce business with the goal of learning how to sell and interact with their customer.

 Key Functions: Data Collection, Data Storage, Data Analyzation